fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 Then, in **FastAPI**, you could use a Python class as a dependency.

-What FastAPI actually checks is that it is a "callable" (function, class or anything else) and the parameters defined.
+What FastAPI actually checks that it is a "callable" (function, class or anything else) and the parameters defined.

 If you pass a "callable" as a dependency in **FastAPI**, it will analyze the parameters for that "callable", and process them in the same way as the parameters for a *path operation function*.
 Including sub-dependencies.